NavedSOS/SOS-device-prototype/README.md

 ## Overview
 This project is an **SOS wearable device** designed for emergency situations such as floods, kidnapping, or accidents.
 By pressing a button, the device triggers:
 - 🔊 Buzzer alarm
 - 💡 LED alert
+- 📡 GPS location tracking (demo coordinates in prototype)
-- (Future) 📡 GPS + GSM message to family or rescue team
+- 📲 GSM/SMS alert to family or rescue team

 The goal is to create a **low-cost safety device** that every family can afford, while also exploring premium and military-grade versions.
+Now the project also includes **basic GSM and GPS integration in prototype stage**.

 ---